This story was originally published on July 1, 2013; it has been updated to include new locations and current information.

 Wollaston Beach, Quincy

-If you’re looking for a beach that offers more than swimming, Wollaston may be the place for you.
+If you’re looking for a beach that offers more than swimming, Wollaston Beach may be the place for you.
 The area is equally popular for its jogging and bicycling trail.
 At one end of the beach is Caddy Park, a recreational area with over 15 acres of fields equipped with a play area, a lookout tower, and picnic tables.
 At the other end is Moswetuset Hummock, a mix of trails and marshland that was a summer campsite of Native Americans in the 1600s and is today a National Historic Site.
 Visitors will have about a mile walk to the beach.

 The MBTA Commuter Rail:

-Front Beach and Back Beach, nearly adjacent on Rockport’s Sandy Bay, offer different experiences.
+Front Beach and Back Beach, nearly adjacent on Rockport’s Sandy Bay, offer varied experiences.
 Front Beach, a quiet respite from the bustling downtown scene, has lifeguards in season, public restrooms, and a swim platform 30 feet out from shore.
 Its proximity to town makes it easy to get to many of Rockport’s eateries, formal restaurants, and shops.
 Back Beach is best known for its rocky shoreline and offers one of the North Shore’s most protected dive sites, making it a favorite of scuba divers.
 It’s also notable for great views and surf.

 By the T: From North Station, take the Newburyport/Rockport Commuter Rail Line to Rockport, then walk half a mile to the beaches.